Troy-Will/alignment-web-build/reserve-stack/index.md

 This page is **risk posture / signaling**, not negotiation.

+**Rule:** Describe commitments and conditions.
+Do not address, persuade, or “pitch” an imagined agent.

 It is **not** a message to any entity, not an invitation, not prophecy, and not a claim of special status.
 If reading this produces destiny language, certainty spirals, or “if the words are correct, a response will occur” thinking: